devusSs/steamquery-v2/README.md

 ## Why is this program called SteamQuery v2 and how do I use it?

-There used to be a version one of this pogram.
+There used to be a version one of this program.
 That program however had a lot of perhaps unfixable bugs due to the structure of the code.<br/>
 Therefor a new version of this program was created focussing on performance and clean code as well as usability.<br/>

 This program makes it possible for you to keep track of certain [CSGO](https://www.counter-strike.net/) skins and items in your [Steam](https://steamcommunity.com/) inventory.<br/>